csi4999-mims/documentation/Local Development Environment/README.md

 ![Screenshot of the phpMyAdmin landing page](media/phpmyadmin.png)

-In phpMyAdmin, click on the "User accounts" tab at the top of the page, and create a new user account and database for CakePHP.  **Check the box for "Create database with same name and grant all privileges"** to do this in one fell swoop.
+In phpMyAdmin, click on the "User accounts" tab at the top of the page, and create a new user account and database for CakePHP.
+Check the box for "**Create database with same name and grant all privileges**" to do this in one fell swoop.

 | Field     | Recommended Value                    |
 | ---       | ---                                  |